Setting up continuous integration for a Docker project

 If you don’t already have a Semaphore account, sign up for a free account here.
 The free account provides you with unlimited CI service for open-source projects and up to 100 private builds per month.

 After you have signed in on Semaphore for the first time, a welcome screen will prompt you to add your first project.
-Click the “Build a new Project” button to get started.
+Click the “Start a Project” button to get started.

 If you already have some projects on Semaphore, you can add a new project by clicking on the “Create new” menu in the top navigation bar, and then selecting “Project”.

 If this is the first project you’re adding to Semaphore, the next screen will prompt you to connect your Semaphore account with your GitHub or Bitbucket account.
 For more information on how that works, please consult our detailed guide on adding your GitHub or Bitbucket project to Semaphore.